Seili-index

-In the visualization, a larger sphere and a greener color indicate higher level of eutrophication and turbid seawater, and a smaller and bluer sphere for cleaner seawater.
-Thus, changes in index values may indicate, for example, the onset of phytoplankton blooms as well as an increasing/decreasing state of seawater quality in general.
+In the visualization, larger and greener spheres indicate a higher level of eutrophication and turbidity in the seawater, while smaller and bluer spheres represent cleaner seawater.
+Changes in index values can signify events such as the onset of phytoplankton blooms and shifts in seawater quality.

-The prediction is based on the Generalized Additive Mixed Models (GAMM), which manifests the relationship between chlorophyll-α content and surface water/ surface air temperatures.
-The chlorophyll content data is based on data derived from the Seili automatic profiling monitoring buoy and temperature data from a 10-day long-term forecast from the Norwegian Meteorological Institute.
-The GAMM model of the index has been created by PhD Joni Virta University of Turku / Aalto University and the visualization by Tommy Löwendahl and the IT of the University of Turku.
+These predictions are generated using Generalized Additive Mixed Models (GAMM), which establish relationships between chlorophyll-α content and surface water/surface air temperatures.
+The chlorophyll data is sourced from the Seili automatic profiling monitoring buoy, and temperature data is obtained from a 10-day long-term forecast by the Norwegian Meteorological Institute.
+The GAMM model for the index was developed by PhD Joni Virta from the University of Turku/Aalto University, with visualization by Tommy Löwendahl and the IT team at the University of Turku.

-Note!
-The sea buoy has been lifted into winter storage in early December, which is why the pages will not be updated.
-Water quality monitoring and Seili-index predictions will resume in spring 2022.
+Please note that the sea buoy is currently undergoing renewal, and as a result, the data has not been updated.
+Water quality monitoring and Seili-index predictions will resume in spring 2024

-Open data licence: The data at https://saaristomeri.utu.fi website is licenced with The Creative Commons Attribution 4.0 International license (CC BY 4.0).
-How to cite: “Seili Environmental monitoring programme, Seili-index portal.
+Open data license: The data on the https://saaristomeri.utu.fi website are licensed under the Creative Commons Attribution 4.0 International license (CC BY 4.0).
+To cite this data, please use the following format: ‘Seili Environmental Monitoring Programme, Seili-Index Portal.
 YEAR.
-Turku University/ Turku University of Applied sciences, Turku. https://saaristomeri.utu.fi/seili-index/”.
+Turku University/ Turku University of Applied Sciences, Turku. https://saaristomeri.utu.fi/seili-index/‘.”

 Seili-index (Chl-a, ug/L)